Point Given: 2001: three-year-old season

-Race Record
+Race record

 Retirement

 One week after his victory in the Travers Stakes, Point Given was found to have a strained tendon that ended his racing career.
-He was retired to stand at stud at Three Chimneys Farm in Midway, Kentucky for an initial fee of $125,000.
+He was retired to stand at stud at Three Chimneys Farm in Midway, Kentucky, for an initial fee of $125,000.
 He was subsequently syndicated (offered for ownership by numerous owners) for $50 million, the third highest price in history (behind Fusaichi Pegasus at $60 million and Big Brown at something over $50 million).

 In 2013, Point Given was relocated to Calumet Farm in Lexington, Kentucky.
 His stud fee for 2017 was $5,000.
 During his stud career, Point Given sired two champions (Canadian Horse of the Year Sealy Hill and Points of Grace) and 15 graded stakes winners, including Grade I winners Coil, Point Ashley and Go Between.

 In November 2017, Calumet announced that Point Given was being pensioned from stud duties and would be relocated to the Kentucky Horse Park.
-Starting in April 2018, he will be available for viewing by the public in the Hall of Champions.
+Starting in April 2018, he was to be available for viewing by the public in the Hall of Champions.

 Point Given was voted into the National Museum of Racing and Hall of Fame in 2010.

+Point Given died on September 11, 2023, at age 25.